 Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction, and skillful execution; it represents the wise choice of many alternatives. —William A. Foster

 Project Quality Management Plan (QMP) is a crucial document that outlines the approach, processes, and procedures to ensure the delivery of high-quality outcomes in a project.
 This comprehensive template acts as a roadmap for project managers and teams to identify, execute, and monitor quality-related activities throughout the project’s lifecycle.

 Depending on the type of the project, the people who can make the plan would be as follows:

 - Stakeholders that are from the legal or quality assurance department

 - Customer representative group, if the product or service is being developed for a customer

 Things Included in a Quality Management Plan

-Every project has a unique plan and fits for its own self, only including the elements and processes that are totally necessary.
+Every project has a unique plan and fits itself, only including the elements and processes that are totally necessary.

-- The approach of the company towards quality management
+- The approach of the company toward quality management

 - The end products and deliverables, and the processes that need to be reviewed